 The category to choose for the topic of automobiles could either be Shopping or Autos & Vehicles.

 By narrowing the Google Trends data by category, you will be able to find more accurate information related to the topics you are researching for content within the correct context.

 Google Trends keyword information by geographic location can be used for determining what areas are the best to outreach to for site promotion or for tailoring the content to specific regions.

 For example, if certain kinds of products are popular in Washington D.C. and Texas, it makes sense to aim promotional activity and localized content to those areas.

 In fact, it might be useful to focus link building promotional activities in those areas first since the interest is higher in those parts of the country.

 Keyword popularity information by region is valuable for link building, content creation, content promotion, and pay-per-click.

-Localizing content (and the promotion of that content) can make it more relevant to the people who are interested in that content (or product).
+Localizing content (and promoting that content) can make it more relevant to the people interested in that content (or product).

 Google ranks pages according to who it’s most relevant, so incorporating geographic nuance into your content can help it rank for the most people.

 7. Target Search Intents With Search Types